jskjott/jskjott.github.io/pages/kironMOOC.md

 - Interviews with succesful refugee students studying online

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/202977336?title=0&byline=0&portrait=0" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

-<br>A team of five people, including me, decided to initiate this project.
+A team of five people, including me, decided to initiate this project.
 First thing I did together with another coworker was to organise a design sprint with a group of our students.
-In this design sprint, we identified many of the challenges which students were facing: refugee students often do not have a community who can support them, they were not used to being responsible for their academic learning, and they felt that they lacked essential tools.<br><br>
+In this design sprint, we identified many of the challenges which students were facing: refugee students often do not have a community who can support them, they were not used to being responsible for their academic learning, and they felt that they lacked essential tools.

 ![alt text](img/kiron_photos.png)

-<br>We decided to make a massive open online course (MOOC) specifically for our group of students, which would address the challenges the students were facing.
+We decided to make a massive open online course (MOOC) specifically for our group of students, which would address the challenges the students were facing.
 Once work started, I was responsible for writing a fourth of the syllabi, and I had to coordinate my other team members as they were writing their parts.

-<br>During the production of the MOOC, I was one of two cameramen filming the content, and I was coaching the different people who appeared in the MOOC.
+During the production of the MOOC, I was one of two cameramen filming the content, and I was coaching the different people who appeared in the MOOC.
 To create a sense of community, we included a lot of refugee student voices in the MOOC: if they had advice, we gave them a space to share it with the other students.
 During the last couple of years, more than a thousand students went through the experience, and the feedback from students has been overwhelmingly positive.